On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: Joint moments with exponential delays

-We remark that the form given in Theorem 3 of \cite{W15} was not suitable to derive asymptotic behavior of $Z_1(t)$.
-A comment therein reveals only that this quantity is asymptotically closed to zero.
-Hence Corollary \ref{nmoment1} is useful for calculating higher moments of $Z_1(t)$ in any order for a large $t$ when time delays are exponentially distributed.
+\end{cor} \begin{proof} Let $i\in\{ 1,...,k\}$ and $r\in \nbN^*$.
+The result follows by using Theorem \ref{expser} with $ n=r .n(i)$, which is such that $n_j= r\delta_{i,j}$, $j=1,...,k$.
+Note that in that case, the sum over $0<\ell<n$ in \eqref{C_n_expo} and (\ref{D_n,expression}) is necessarily such that $\ell = l .n(i)$ for $ l=1,...,r-1$, and that $|C_{\l ,n}|=1$. \end{proof} It is noted that the form given in Theorem 3 of \cite{W15} was not suitable to derive the asymptotic behavior of $Z_i(t)$.
+It reveals only that this quantity is asymptotically close to zero.
+Hence Corollary \ref{nmoment1} is useful for calculating higher moments of $Z_i(t)$ in any order for a large $t$ when time delays are exponentially distributed.

-For a general time lag distribution, a direct consequence of Proposition \ref{prop_asymptotics} when $k=1$ with (\ref{int_b_tildeA}) yields the result for the first moment in the following corollary.